 - Good Mates: Unlimited calls and texts plus 5GB of data for $20 a month

-- Better Mates: Unlimited calls and texts plus 15GB of data for $25 a month, with unlimited standard international calls to 15 selected destinations
+- Better Mates: Unlimited calls and texts plus 15GB of data for $25 a month, with unlimited standard international calls and texts to 15 selected destinations

-- Great Mates: Unlimited calls and texts plus 25GB of data for $30 a month, with unlimited standard international calls to 15 selected destinations
+- Great Mates: Unlimited calls and texts plus 25GB of data for $30 a month, with unlimited standard international calls and texts to 15 selected destinations

-- Best Mates: Unlimited calls and texts plus 30GB of data for $35 a month, with unlimited standard international calls to 15 selected destinations
+- Best Mates: Unlimited calls and texts plus 30GB of data for $35 a month, with unlimited standard international calls and texts to 15 selected destinations

 If you run out of monthly data, Mate will automatically charge you $10 per 1GB of excess data up to a maximum of $50 for an extra 5GB.
 After that, your Internet access will be cut off until your next billing cycle.